diodechain/website_dev/_posts/2020-12-08-Custom-Domain-Support.md

 **Today**

-This immediately enables all types of web hosting solutions that don't require a static IP address.
+This immediately enables all types of web hosting solutions without requiring a static IP address.
 By creating a [Web3 host](https://support.diode.io/article/ss32engxlq-publish-your-local-webserver), your hosting hardware (anything from a Raspberry Pi under your desk, to your laptop on your desk, to a machine in a factory, to a full server in a datacenter) can be online from anywhere in the world without a static IP address, and can be accessed by a full Web2.0 domain name (e.g. www.acme.com).

-While we expect hobbyists and web developers to love this capability (it gives them easy capabilities to provide/roll-their-own web hosting services), it also immediately expands the IPv4 address space.
+While we have found that hobbyists and web developers love this capability (it gives them easy capabilities to provide/roll-their-own web hosting services), it also immediately expands the IPv4 address space for hosting activites.

 **Future**